July 25, 2021 9 min read

 One look at Ronnie “The Unbeatable” Coleman will tell you everything you need to know about him.
-He’s unmatched in the world of bodybuilding, he’s earned so many bodybuilding titles it would make your head spin.
+Unmatched in the world of bodybuilding, he’s earned so many bodybuilding titles it would make your head spin.

-He’s a powerhouse, he's dedicated to the craft, and you can tell that he works harder than anybody else in the game right now to get to where he is right now.
-He might not have the name recognition of a bodybuilder turned governor like Arnold Schwarzenegger, but as soon as you learn a little more about Coleman you’ll be thinking “Arnold who?”
+He’s a powerhouse, he's dedicated to the craft, and you can tell that he worked harder than anybody else in the game to become one of the most accomplished bodybuilders of all-time

-Ronnie Coleman, aka The Unbeatable Coleman, is easily one of the best bodybuilders in the entire history of the sport.
-His consecutive wins in the Mr. Olympia ring alone should tell you that, but if that’s not enough he’s earned more International Federation of Bodybuilding records than years some of those competitors have been alive.
+Ronnie Coleman, aka The Unbeatable Coleman, is easily one of the best bodybuilders in the history of the sport.
+His 8 consecutive wins on the Mr. Olympia stage alone should tell you that, but if that’s not enough he’s earned more International Federation of Bodybuilding records than years some of those competitors have been alive.

 Hot on the heels of that nearly unparalleled accomplishment is his 26 International Federation of Bodybuilding records.
-Most people will never come anywhere near the IFBB record books in their entire life, but Coleman burst it wide open and scrawled his name everywhere he possibly could have.
+Most people will never come anywhere near the IFBB record books in their entire life, but Coleman burst it wide open and scrawled his name everywhere he possibly could.

 He’s the kind of guy that dabbled in a lot and found success everywhere he did.
 This bodybuilding accountant is a paragon of hard work and dedication to a craft.
-Be it behind the books or underneath a barbell, he poured his all into everything he did, and you can see from his insane number of decorations that it paid off for him in the long run.
+Be it behind the books or underneath a barbell, he poured his all into everything he did, and you can see from his insane number of decorations that it paid off for him.

 He’s a celebrated bodybuilder that never forgot his roots.
 Ronnie Coleman is more than just the greatest bodybuilder ever.
 He’s a devoted Christian man, he puts as much into his faith as he does into his careful, almost obsessive bodybuilding.
 He’s a role model for lifters everywhere, he shows us all what it’s like to totally devote yourself to something you’re trying to achieve.